 Some lenders only consider the latest year's net profit and remuneration if the applicant is a self-employed company director with at least a 50% shareholding in their company.

-Others require 100 per cent ownership.
-Joint applicants, who own 50 per cent or more equity between them are also sometimes acceptable.
+Some do require 100 per cent ownership.
+Joint applicants, who own 50 percent or more equity between them are also sometimes acceptable.
+Whilst other lenders are comfortable with just a 25 percent stake.

 How falling profits are assessed?